 There is a lot to prove in order to be called a cycle friendly town.
-It shouldn't be too noisy for the cyclist, the air needs to be clean, the road surface comfortable, and the routes not too difficult.
-De Fietsersbond wants to analyse accurately how and where a town can improve when it comes to a good cycling climate.
-If a bicycle is created to collect data throughout the Netherlands, which instruments and software does that bike need?
+It shoudln't be too noisy for the cyclist, the air needs tobe clean, the road surface comfortable, and the routes not too difficult.
+The cycling association wants to analyse accurately how and where a twon can improve when it comes to good cycling climate.
+If a bicacle is created to collect data throughout the Netherlands, which instruments and software does that bike need?

-A measuring bike that collaborates with the test driver
+A measruring bike that collaborates the test driver

 The measuring bike was a groundbreaking project.
-The team wrote software that was specifically designed to register data and translate them for the test driver.
-The driver needed to be able to ride comfortably, so the measuring equipment on his body needed to be wirelessly connected to the measuring equipment on the bike.
+The team wrote software that was especially designed to register data and translate them for the test driver.
+The driver needed to be able to ride comfortably, so the measuring equipment on his body needed to be wirelessly coneected to measuring equipment on the bike.
 By now, the bike has done a fair few miles throughout the Netherlands.
-The Fietsersbond has made clear science of the cycle climate notion!
+The cycling association has made science of the cycle climate notion!